BenH11235/XORcism/README.md

 The use of the xor function is a modern artifact; the original version used some oldfangled function called a _tabula recta_ where English letters were treated as the numbers 0 to 25, and encryption was simple addition modulo 26.
 In truth, one can use any function _f(keychar,plaitextchar)_ with the property that _f(k,f(k,p))=p_, and the principle remains the same.

 The Vigenère cipher resisted decryption for hundreds of years, which earned it the Bond villain nickname _le chiffre indéchiffrable_ (the unbreakable cipher).
-Finally, in 1863, German cryptographer Friedrich Kasiski produced a cryptanalysis for it, the idea of which you learn in lecture 3 of Cryptography 101.
+Finally, in 1863, German cryptographer Friedrich Kasiski produced a cryptanalysis for it.
 The cryptanalysis proceeds as follows:

 1. Figure out the key length _|k|_ using statistical properties of the ciphertext
 2. Partition the ciphertext into _|k|_ parts based on the key character that was used during encryption (so for instance, if the key is 4 characters long, it will be partitioned into 4 parts -- the first with indices 0, 4, 8...; the second with indices 1, 5, 9...; the third with indices 2, 6, 10...; and the fourth with indices 3, 7, 11...).
 3. Cryptanalyze each part separately
 4. Re-assemble the cryptanalyzed parts

 Steps 2 and 4 are trivial, and do not involve any analysis; the cryptographic work is done in steps 1 and 3.
-Given the existence of this algorithm, the problem of cryptanalyzing the Vigenère cipher is, academically, considered a solved problem.

 ## 2.2 Details of cryptanalysis